seregazhuk/seregazhuk.github.io_old/_posts/2017-07-11-singleton.md

 };
 {% endhighlight %}

-It allows us to mock the Singleton.
+This allows us to mock the Singleton.
 Another option is when we need to *reset* the state, especially when testing the Singleton itself:

 {% highlight php %}
 <?php
 class Logger
 {
-    private static $instance = NULL;
+    protected static $instance = NULL;
-    private $logs = [];
+    protected $logs = [];

     public static function reset()
     {